How to file taxes for the first time: Everything you need to know

 Filing with a tax pro

 I took a stab at filing online for free but ended up with many questions and a migraine.
-So, I just let someone who knows what they’re doing handle it for me; I made an appointment with a tax professional.
+So, I just let someone who knows what they’re doing handle it for me.
+I made an appointment with a tax professional.

 There’s nothing wrong with having a specialist do your taxes if your tax situation is a bit more complex.
 Of course, you’ll have to pay a fee, which varies by the tax preparer and complexity of your taxes.
-It can be a certified public accountant, attorney or enrolled agent—just make sure the person is qualified by checking their credentials.
-Many people (myself included) also use H&R Block for filing with a tax professional.
+It can be a certified public accountant, attorney or enrolled agent — just make sure the person is qualified by checking their credentials.
+Here are five tips to find the best tax preparer for you.

-Prices typically range between $100 and $300.
 If you’re looking for an affordable option, look into your local credit unions which may offer low-cost tax preparation services.

 Filing your taxes by hand